Sachaaaaaa/Grhoth/README.md

 get_phone
 -------------------------------------------------------------------------------------
-get_phone : retrieves the following information: "name, id, phone number, mail address and location" of all your friends with at least one telephone number. the information will be displayed in the form: "name" + "id" + "phone number" + "mail address" + "location".
+get_phone : retrieves the following information: "name, id, phone number, mail address and location" of all your friends with at least one telephone number.
+The information will be displayed in the form: "name" + "id" + "phone number" + "mail address" + "location".

 -------------------------------------------------------------------------------------
 get_phone1
 -------------------------------------------------------------------------------------
-get_phone1 : retrieves the following information: "name" + "id" + "phone number" + "location" of all your friends with at least one telephone number. the information will be displayed in the form: "name" + "id" + "phone number" + "location".
+get_phone1 : retrieves the following information: "name" + "id" + "phone number" + "location" of all your friends with at least one telephone number.
+The information will be displayed in the form: "name" + "id" + "phone number" + "location".

 -------------------------------------------------------------------------------------
 get_phone2
 -------------------------------------------------------------------------------------
-get_phone2 : retrieves the following information: "name" + "id" + "phone number" of all your friends with at least one telephone number. the information will be displayed in the form: "name" + "id" + "phone number".
+get_phone2 : retrieves the following information: "name" + "id" + "phone number" of all your friends with at least one telephone number.
+The information will be displayed in the form: "name" + "id" + "phone number".

 -------------------------------------------------------------------------------------
 get_mail
 -------------------------------------------------------------------------------------
-get_mail : retrieves the following information: "name, id, phone number, mail address and location" of all your friends with at least an email address. the information will be displayed in the form: "name" + "id" + "phone number" + "mail address + "location".
+get_mail : retrieves the following information: "name, id, phone number, mail address and location" of all your friends with at least an email address.
+The information will be displayed in the form: "name" + "id" + "phone number" + "mail address + "location".

 -------------------------------------------------------------------------------------
 get_mail1
 -------------------------------------------------------------------------------------
-get_mail1 : retrieves the following information: "name" + "id" + "mail address" + "location" of all your friends with at least an email. address the information will be displayed in the form: "name" + "id" + "mail address" + "location".
+get_mail1 : retrieves the following information: "name" + "id" + "mail address" + "location" of all your friends with at least an email. address
+The information will be displayed in the form: "name" + "id" + "mail address" + "location".

 -------------------------------------------------------------------------------------
 get_mail2
 -------------------------------------------------------------------------------------
-get_mail2 : retrieves the following information: "name" + "id" + "mail address" of all your friends with at least an email address. the information will be displayed in the form: "name" + "id" + "mail address".
+get_mail2 : retrieves the following information: "name" + "id" + "mail address" of all your friends with at least an email address.
+The information will be displayed in the form: "name" + "id" + "mail address".

 -------------------------------------------------------------------------------------
 get_all
 -------------------------------------------------------------------------------------
-get_all : retrieves the following information: "name, id, phone number, mail address and location" of all your friends. the information will be displayed in the form: "name" + "id" + "phone number" + "mail address" + "location".
+get_all : retrieves the following information: "name, id, phone number, mail address and location" of all your friends.
+The information will be displayed in the form: "name" + "id" + "phone number" + "mail address" + "location".

 -------------------------------------------------------------------------------------
 get_search
 -------------------------------------------------------------------------------------
-get_search : retrieves the following information: "name, id, phone number, mail address and location" from the specified friend the information will be displayed in the form:
+get_search : retrieves the following information: "name, id, phone number, mail address and location" from the specified friend.
+The information will be displayed in the form:
 "name ="
 "id ="
 "mail ="
 "phone ="
 "location ="

 -------------------------------------------------------------------------------------
 token
 -------------------------------------------------------------------------------------